Vincenzo Sospiri

-Vincenzo Sospiri (born 7 October 1966) is an Italian former racing driver.
+Vincenzo Sospiri (born 7 October 1966) is an Italian former racing driver and team owner.

 Early career

-In 1981, at the age of 15, Sospiri started racing in the Italian 100cc karting championship.
+In 1981, at the age of fifteen, Sospiri started racing in the Italian 100cc karting championship.
 In a karting career described by Michael Schumacher as 'dominating', Sospiri won several Italian and European karting championships and finished runner-up in several more, eventually winning the 100cc World Karting Championship in 1987.

-In 1988 Sospiri progressed to Formula Ford, before working through to Formula 3000 in 1991, as teammate to Damon Hill in the Middlebridge Lola T91/50 Cosworth.
-In an uncompetitive car, he was only capable of 9 points all season, including a second place at the German round of the championship at the Hockenheimring.
+In 1988, Sospiri progressed to Formula Ford, before working through to Formula 3000 in 1991, as teammate to Damon Hill in the Middlebridge Lola T91/50 Cosworth.
+In an uncompetitive car, he was only capable of nine points all season, including a second place at the German round of the championship at the Hockenheimring.
 He stepped back down into the Italian F3 series in 1992, before making a return to Formula 3000 in 1993, driving a Reynard 93D Judd for the Mythos team.
 He moved to the Super Nova team for 1994 and mounted a challenge for the championship despite not winning any races, eventually finishing fourth.
 He stayed at Super Nova for 1995 where he won three races and beat his teammate Ricardo Rosset to the F3000 title.

 Sospiri revealed, in a 2022 YouTube interview with a fan, that his biggest heroes in racing were Ayrton Senna and Dan Gurney, for whom he would later drive.

 Formula One

+Simtek test and Benetton test driver (1994-96)

 He had tested for the Simtek Formula One team at Estoril in 1994, but was unable to raise enough funds to gain a race seat at the time.
 Despite winning the Formula 3000 title in 1995, very few options were available for Sospiri, so he chose to take the role of official Benetton test driver for the year.